 The following information is intended to provide a narrative description of the issues/considerations for analysts when performing insurance holding company analysis as well as procedures and processes for developing a Group Profile Summary (GPS).
-As discussed in Section VI.B Roles and Responsibilities of the Lead State/Group-wide Supervisor, the Group-wide Supervisor/Lead State is not intended to eliminate any authority that any jurisdiction has over a legal entity insurer.
+As discussed in Section VI.B Roles and Responsibilities of the Lead State/Group-wide Supervisor, the group-wide supervisor/lead state is not intended to eliminate any authority that any jurisdiction has over a legal entity insurer.
 Rather, group-wide supervision is intended to increase the efficiencies and effectiveness for each insurance group by emphasizing that one state is responsible for completing certain duties that allow all other domestic states to focus their efforts in other areas.

 States’ Roles in Performing Insurance Holding Company Analysis